 At CalSTRS, we understand and look for boards that reflect diversity in a multitude of ways.
 One vital way is in age diversity and tenure, because we believe that an effective board should have both short- and long-tenured directors to ensure that fresh perspectives are provided and that experience, continuity, and stability exist on the board.
 Ultimately, it comes down to what supports the creation of long-term value for shareholders.

-Boardroom Resources in partnership with Spencer Stuart and Nasdaq has just launched Next Gen Board Leaders, a new community designed to highlight the value young directors can bring to emerging areas of board oversight and strategy.
+Boardroom Resources, in partnership with Spencer Stuart, has just launched Next Gen Board Leaders, a new community designed to highlight the value young directors can bring to emerging areas of board oversight and strategy.
 Julie Daum, Leader of Spencer Stuart’s North American Board Practice, and Caroline Tsay, 35-year-old board member with Rosetta Stone and Morningstar, join host TK Kerstetter to discuss what Next Gen Board Leaders hope to achieve within the corporate board landscape.

 At the core of this new community is the Advisory Council, a group of ten public-company directors in their 30s and 40s.
 This diverse group of board members recently met in New York City for the first-ever Next Gen Board Leaders “Mini-Summit,” which allowed them to swap experiences and discuss governance topics through a generational lens.